-The bicep and the tricep are arguably two of the most popular muscle groups on the body.
-Almost every new lifter gets into the gym with two goals in mind: Build a big chest and attain impressive arms.
+The bicep and the tricep are arguably two of the most popular muscle groups.
+Almost every new lifter gets into the gym with two goals: Build an enormous chest and attain impressive arms.
 But, to train your arms optimally, we need to learn what the bicep and tricep are.
-We need to find out how they differ and what that means for us.
+We need to find out how they differ and what that means.
 Let’s dive in.

 The Bicep 101: A Broad Overview

 The bicep is a muscle on the front side of the upper arm.
 Its primary functions are elbow flexion and wrist supination.
-As its name suggests, the biceps has two heads–a long and a short one.
+As its name suggests, the biceps have two heads–a long and a short one.
 Both of them originate from the scapula and insert into the elbow.

 The Tricep 101: What You Should Know

 The tricep is a muscle on the upper arm’s backside, and its primary function is elbow extension (straightening of the arm).
-Unlike the bicep, the tricep has three heads–medial, long, and lateral.
+Also, the tricep has three heads–medial, long, and lateral, unlike the bicep.
 The medial and lateral heads originate from the humerus and insert into the elbow.

-The long head, however, also crosses the elbow joint as it originates from the scapula.
+However, the long head also crosses the elbow joint as it originates from the scapula.
 Because of that, the long head is also involved in arm adduction (bringing your arms in) and shoulder stability.

 The Bicep vs. The Tricep: How Are They Different?

 Now that we have a basic understanding of the two muscles, let’s see what the primary differences are: